RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

   caption="Registration of new account"
 />

 3. You should now be on the step of creating your TTN account.
-Fill all the necessary details and activate your account.
+Fill in all the necessary details and activate your account.

-4. After creating an account, you should login on the platform using your username/email and password then click **Submit**, as shown in Figure 8.
+4. After creating an account, you should log in on the platform using your username/email and password then click **Submit**, as shown in **Figure 8**.

 <rk-img
   src="/assets/images/wisduino/rak811-evaluation-board/quickstart/t_image_4.png"